FAQ

 • What is a PERN?

-Packaging Export Recovery Notes (PERNs) are evidence that packaging waste has been exported for reprocessing by an exporter than has been accredited by an Environment Agency.
+Packaging Export Recovery Notes (PERNs) are evidence that packaging waste has been exported for reprocessing by an exporter that has been accredited by an Environment Agency.
 From a compliance perspective PERNs are the equivalent of PRNs.

 • What are the business targets in the UK?

 To make sure the UK meets the targets in the European Commission Directive, the UK sets business targets which are higher to cover for all those companies that do not meet the de minimis criteria.
-See below for the targets which have increased almost annually since they were first introduced in 1988:
+See below for current targets which have increased almost annually since they were first introduced in 1988:

 • We’re obligated, what do we do now?